Tidy Up with the Best Amazon Prime Day Deals on Shark Vacuums

 With a large capacity and powerful pet hair pickup attachments like the upholstery tool, this vacuum makes cleaning pet hair a breeze.
 It also works with a HEPA filter to trap dust and allergens inside the vacuum cleaner.

-For powerful pet hair pickup, this vacuum has a self-cleaning brushroll with no hair wrap.
-The HEPA filtration and anti-allergen complete seal captures and traps dust, allergens, dander, and more, keeping them out of the air you breathe.
+For powerful pet hair pickup, this upright vacuum cleaner has a self-cleaning brushroll with no hair wrap.
+The HEPA filtration and anti-allergen complete of this cordless stick vacuum seal captures and traps dust, allergens, dander, and more from your rugs and hard floors.

-With swivel steering and lift-away functionality, you can easily maneuver your vacuum in and out of tight spaces, in corners, around furniture, and more.
+With swivel steering and lift-away functionality, you can easily maneuver your cordless vacuum cleaner in and out of tight spaces, in corners, around furniture, and more.

-This lightweight vacuum's PowerFins provide continuous cleaning contact, digging deep into carpets and directly engaging floors.
+This lightweight stick vacuum has PowerFins that provide continuous cleaning contact, digging deep into carpets and directly engaging hard floors.
 Get powerful suction in a hand vacuum that weighs less than 3 pounds.

 For more Prime Day vacuum sales, check out all the best cordless vacuum, Dyson vacuum and iRobot Roomba deals at Amazon now.